"Hi, Amigo. My name is John Squirrels, Captain of the Galactic Rush."

 "Let me explain to you how the learning process works, as well as how to use our services."

 "Our primary goal is to have tons of fun while acquiring practical programming skills, which will make it easy to get a job as a programmer.
 To accomplish this, we use practice exercises.
 A lot of them.
 Seriously, a lot."

 How It All Works

-The whole course is divided into four units, or quests: Java Syntax, Java Core, Java Multithreading, and Java Collections.
-Each quest consists of ten levels, and each level contains 10-15 lessons and 20-30 exercises.
+The whole course is divided into four units, or quests: AP Java Exam Prep (Java Basics), Java Core, Java Multithreading, and Java Collections.
+Each quest consists of a number of levels, and each level contains 10-15 lessons and 20-30 exercises.

 For each task you complete, you’ll be rewarded with a few units of dark matter.
 To progress in your quest, you’ll need dark matter to unlock new levels and lessons.

 You can complete the tasks any way you’d like.
 You can work on them while reading the lessons, or first read the lessons until you understand them and then work on the exercises separately.
 Whatever works best for you.

 To advance to the next lesson or level, you need to collect enough "dark matter" to "pay" to unlock it.
 It looks something like this:

 Within a quest, you must unlock lessons in order.
 You can’t just skip to the middle of the course and try something there.
 However, once unlocked, a lesson is always accessible.
 You can go back to it at any time to reread it or review the examples again.

 Also, as I mentioned earlier, you can earn dark matter by completing tasks.
 The description of each task says how many units you'll receive for completing it.
 For example, you’ll earn 1 unit of dark matter for the following task.